slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 3.Tracking Hacker Requirements

-- Quickly analyze the hacker's profitable address, and keep the access log of the PC/Web/server (if there is a Trojan , please keep the Trojan file);
+- Quickly analyze the hacker's profitable address, and keep the access log of the PC/Web/server (if there is a Trojan, please keep the Trojan file);
 - Take a snapshot of the server and keep the hacked scene in time;
-- Contact a professional security team to assist in tracking, such as: [MistTrack ](https://misttrack.io/)，[Chainalysis](https://www.chainalysis.com/)；
+- Contact a professional security team to assist in tracking, such as: [MistTrack ](https://misttrack.io/),[Chainalysis](https://www.chainalysis.com/);

 ### 4.Problem-solving Requirements